jilliangmeehan/viatrix/content/notes/books/the fox in the dandelion sea.md

 The night breezes from both north and south carried the bitter fragrance of dandelion flowers and faded memories...

-In those fields of velvet white, she showed me how foxes play gently together in their own fashion, until the moon rose high into the starry sky.
+In those fields of velvet white, she showed me how foxes play gently together in their own fashion, until the [[content/notes/reference/motifs/moon|moon]] rose high into the starry sky.
 ## volume v
 > Upon accepting the Fox's conditions, he came to the place where all the prey who disappeared had eventually gone to — an endless field of dandelions.
 The story of the Hunter and the Fox in the sea of dandelions.